rozek/node-red-rest-service-examples/README.md

 The following example assumes "universally unique identifiers" (UUIDs) as keys (and file names) and uses the last three hexadecimal digits to route these keys into one of 16\*16\*16 = 2<sup>12</sup> = 4096 folders.
 Assuming that all used keys are equally distributed, a set of 2<sup>20</sup> (i.e., more than one million) keys will therefore result in 4096 folders containing approx. 2<sup>8</sup> = 256 files each.

-Again, values are expected to contain plain text:
+Again, values are expected to contain plain text only:

 ![](examples/folder-based-key-value-store-I.png)
 ![](examples/folder-based-key-value-store-II.png)